afoster28/cmd_forecast/README.md

 - Perform basic data cleaning & feature engineering
 - Split into train-test
 - Implement the most basic GARCH
+- Describe additional use case of prediction: investment strategies

 ### Up to 08/10/23